How long is DNA? 7 DNA stats and facts

 Weight (pg)6.416.516.46

-Despite measuring over 2 meters, this DNA fits inside a cell nucleus only 5–10 micrometers (μm) in diameter—a compaction ratio of roughly 10,000:1.
+Despite measuring over 2 meters, this DNA fits inside a cell nucleus only 5–10 micrometers (μm) in diameter, representing a compaction ratio of roughly 10,000:1.
 This remarkable feat is achieved through hierarchical packaging involving histone proteins that coil DNA into increasingly compact structures called chromatin.

 How long is DNA stretched out in the human body?

-The total length of DNA in an adult human body is approximately 6.2 billion kilometers (3.9 billion miles).
+The total length of DNA in an adult human body is approximately 6.2 billion kilometers (3.9 billion miles), or about 6.2 × 10¹² meters in total.
 This calculation uses the latest estimate of 3 × 10¹² nucleated cells per human body, each containing about 2.07 meters of DNA.

 To put this astronomical distance in perspective: